 Three views of the head and neck in sagittal section showing the neck straight, in flexion and extension, and exhibiting how a bone spur presses on the spinal code during these movements.

-Regardless of the region of the spine where they appear – lumbar, thoracic, or cervical – bone spurs are very common occurrences as you age.
-Also known as osteophytes, bone spurs are excess growths that your body produces in response to a number of factors, including aging, arthritis, disc degeneration, traumatic injury, poor posture, overuse, or other reasons.
-Bone spurs can occur elsewhere in the body, but the three regions of your spine – lumbar (lower), thoracic (middle), and cervical (neck) – are very common locations for bone spurs to develop.
-Interestingly, while many imagine bone “spurs” as sharp, pointy protrusions digging into nerves or other bones, they are actually smooth excess growths that by themselves do not cause any harm.
+Regardless of the region of the spine where they appear – lumbar, thoracic or cervical – bone spurs can be very common occurrences as you age.
+Also known as osteophytes, bone spurs are excess growths that your body produces in response to a number of factors, including aging, arthritis, disc degeneration, traumatic injury, poor posture, overuse or other reasons.
+Bone spurs can occur elsewhere in the body, but the three regions of your spine – lumbar (lower), thoracic (middle) and cervical (neck) – are common locations for bone spurs to develop.
+While many imagine bone “spurs” as sharp, pointy protrusions digging into nerves or other bones, they are actually smooth excess growths that, by themselves, do not cause any harm.

 - Radiating arm and leg pain

 - Restricted movement

 If you’ve noticed any of the above symptoms and are wondering if lumbar, thoracic, or cervical bone spurs might be to blame, contact your physician.
 If an X-ray or other scan determines that bone spurs are the cause of the pain or other issues you are experiencing, there are a number of bone spur treatment options available.
 Some are as simple as rest or certain exercise regimens.
 Others are more involved, such as medications – including anti-inflammatories, muscle relaxers, and pain relievers – cortisone injections, physical therapy, and even bone spur surgery.